Gertrude Lawrence: Legacy

 In early 1953, Lawrence's name was included on a list of Columbia University professors who had died the previous year and were honoured with a memorial service and flags on the campus lowered to half-staff.

 Richard Aldrich's biography of his late wife became a best-seller in late 1954 and 1955, and was purchased by Marilyn Monroe at a New York bookstore.

 Lawrence's biographer Sheridan Morley wrote in 1981 that throughout the 1950s, 1960s and 1970s, "...most traces of Gertrude Lawrence ... disappeared; she died before television had begun to immortalise its artists on (video)tape, before radio shows were regularly recorded, and though she made half a dozen films, her appearances in them are mostly undistinguished and give no clear impression of a radiance which could hold theatre audiences spellbound."

 Julie Andrews portrayed Lawrence in the musical biographical film Star!, released to cinemas in 1968.
-It was loosely based on the period of her life from her days as an unknown aspiring performer until her wedding to Richard Aldrich.
+Directed by Robert Wise, it was loosely based on the period of her life from her days as an unknown aspiring performer until her wedding to Richard Aldrich.
 Richard Crenna appeared as Aldrich.
 The real Aldrich, who in the 1960s no longer worked in the entertainment business, was a consultant on the film.
-Noël Coward was portrayed by Daniel Massey.
-Star! was a box office failure.
+Noël Coward was convincingly portrayed by Daniel Massey.
+Star! was a box-office failure.

 The Glass Menagerie was Gertrude Lawrence's only film that was a box-office success and in which she worked with an American studio and an entirely American cast: Jane Wyman (Laura), Arthur Kennedy (Tom), Kirk Douglas (The Gentleman Caller).
 The director was an Englishman whose entire career was in American cinema.
 The movie was rarely shown on American television until 1992, however.
 During that year, American Movie Classics revived it with an introduction and postscript from the channel's host, Bob Dorian.
 He provided information about Lawrence for American viewers who were not familiar with her.

 Janet McTeer portrayed Lawrence opposite Geraldine Somerville as Daphne du Maurier and Malcolm Sinclair as Noël Coward in Daphne, a fictionalized television movie that was first broadcast by the BBC in 2007.